Frequently Asked Questions

 When I am recording an inspection can I press pause to go and locate then come back and resume recording?

-Yes and No. If you opt for a system with USB or HDD recording then yes you can pause recording during your inspection.
+Yes and No. If you opt for a system with USB and HDD recording then yes you can pause recording during your inspection.
 If you choose a Wi-Fi based system that allows recording you cannot pause during recording.
 For most people this is not an issue as you can simply stop the first recording then start a new one when you want to resume.
-You will have two recording files which you can splice together using from online software.
+You will have two recording files which you can splice together using online software.

 How far can I realistically push a camera?

-This depends on the size of the pipe, the number of bends, the thickness of your push rod (cable) and the angle (up/down hill) of your pipe.
+This depends on the size of the pipe, the number of bends, the thickness of your push rod (cable) and the angle (up/downhill) of your pipe.
 Usually the maximum is anywhere from 200 to 300 feet but in straight runs of unobstructed pipes it can be possible to push beyond 400ft.

 Should I clean a drain with my camera head?

 Under no circumstances should you ever attempt to clean a drain with your camera head.
 The camera head is an expensive and sensitive piece of technology.
 Using it to clear a drain is risky and can cause damage to the camera head that is not covered by your 1-year warranty.

 Do I need a self-leveling camera head?
 What are the advantages/disadvantages?